MaskedFox/maskedfox.github.io/about.md

 <ul class="skill-list">
 	<li> All my life i been a Jack of all Trades, however i specialize for the current job =)  </li>
-	<li> Learning and doing what you Love is fucking Awesome and humblening </li>
+	<li> Learning and doing what you Love is fucking Awesome and humblening. </li>

 </ul>